Lowa Renegade GTX Mid - Women's Review

 What Other Hiking Boots Should You Consider?

-For something a bit more affordable and lighter weight, check out our favorite boot and Editor's Choice winner, the La Sportiva Ultra Raptor II Mid GTX.
-The Oboz Bridger Mid is another more affordable alternative to the Renegade, providing great durability and support.
-And finally, the La Sportiva Nucleo High II GTX is a higher performer but available at a similar price and featuring a more nimble and flexible design.
+For something a bit more affordable and lighter weight, check out our favorite boot and Editors' Choice winner, the La Sportiva Ultra Raptor II Mid GTX.
+The Oboz Bridger Mid Waterproof and the Merrell Moab 3 Mid WP are other more affordable alternatives to the Renegade, providing sufficient durability and support.
+And finally, the La Sportiva Nucleo High II GTX is a higher performer but available at a similar price and features a more nimble and flexible design.

 Ad-free.
 Influence-free.
 Powered by Testing.